hcodydibble/data-structures/README.md

 - `.breadth_first()`- O(n)
 - `.delete(val)` - O(n)

-(It seems most of these will end up as O(log n) once the tree is balanced but for now I believe these are the big o notations.)
+(It seems most of the Binary Tree will end up as O(log n) once the tree is balanced but for now I believe these are the big o notations.)

-# JavaScript Data Structures
+## JavaScript Data Structures

 **Installation**: